roystondz/creative-api/readME.md

 # My API

 This is a RESTful API created using Node.js.
-It allows you to perform CRUD operations on [resource name] and is tested using Postman.
+It allows you to perform CRUD operations and is tested using Postman.

 ## Table of Contents